wmedrano/bats/README.md

 # Overview

-Bats is a DAW that is a work in progress.
+bats! is a DAW that is a work in progress.

 ![./assets/logo.png](./assets/logo.png)